Dartmoor Teaching School Alliance

 - An outstanding partnership: Okehampton College and the University of Exeter offer trainees first class school placements and academic teaching.

-- Train close to home: With 85 schools in our Alliance from the greater Devon area, we offer trainees greater control over where they complete their training.
+- Train close to home: With over 80 schools in our Alliance from the wider Devon area, including Cornwall and Plymouth, we offer trainees greater control over where they train.

-- Support into employment and beyond: We recruit trainees with the view to support them, through workshops and mock interviews, to secure their first post.
+- Support into employment: We recruit trainees with the view to support them, through workshops and mock interviews, to secure their first post.
 Trainees that go onto teach in local schools are supported through our wide range of NQT and other programmes.

 - Values-centred training: we are passionately committed to the values of co-operative schools that put people at the centre of everything we do.